-In the world of HMOs, each tenant or related group of people in a property is classed as its own ‘household’.
+An HMO is a property rented out by multiple individual tenants.
+Student lets are a common example.
+Each tenant or related group within the property is considered a separate “household.”
 For example, in a HMO flatshare where two couples rent a room each, each couple is classed as a ‘household’ within the property.

 HMO landlords have extra responsibilities compared to landlords of standard properties.
 This is because HMO tenants face a different set of risks than those living alone or solely with family.
 For example, a property that’s let to multiple individual tenants is at a greater risk of a fire breaking out.
 For this reason, there are certain rules and regulations in place to keep HMO tenants safe.

-If your property is let to five or more ‘households’ where some communal appliances are shared, you’ll need an HMO licence.
-It’s likely you’ll need one for less households than this, too – depending on what your local authority says.
-So it’s important to check with them before making any commitments.
+If your property is let to five or more ‘households’ where some communal appliances are shared, an HMO licence is required.
+Local authorities may require a licence for fewer households, so always check with them first.
 Read on for more information on how to get an HMO licence.

-As well as the usual landlord health and safety requirements around gas, fire and electricity, HMO landlords have some additional responsibilities.
+Beyond the standard landlord health and safety requirements around gas, fire and electricity, HMO landlords have some additional responsibilities.
 These can differ depending on the area’s local authority.
 But it’s likely you’ll need to do things like:

-To ensure you are meeting Health and Safety rules for a HMO you must comply with the Management of Houses in Multiple Occupation (England) Regulations 2006.
+To ensure you meet Health and Safety rules for a HMO you must comply with the Management of Houses in Multiple Occupation (England) Regulations 2006.
 This means that you will have to:

 Overcrowding

-HMO licencing rules were updated in 2018 to help prevent overcrowding in shared properties
+HMO licencing rules were updated in 2018 to help prevent overcrowding in shared properties.
+These rules dictate the HMO minimum room sizes in the UK.

 The new rules state that the floor area of any sleeping accommodation used by one person over 10 years old is at least 6.51 square metres, and 4.64 square metres for one person under 10 years old.

-Each type of HMO licence also has its own specific rules around how many people can sleep in a room.
+Each type of HMO licence also has its own specific occupancy limits room.

 Investing in HMO properties can be a great property investment strategy in itself, or as part of a wider portfolio.
 But it’s important to consider the challenges of being an HMO landlord before making any decisions.
 Let’s take a look: